chrlutz/apt-repos/docs/Configuration.md

 ### Architectures (mandatory)

-The Architectures key expects a list of strings (of architectures) to consider during suite queries.
+The Architectures key expects a list of strings (of architectures) to consider during suite queries, e.g.

+    [ "arch1", "arch2", ... ]

 ### TrustedGPG (optional)

 With this key it is possible to specify the path to a file containing the public key for which the Release-File of the suite needs to be signed.
 This is used to validate the suite and to ensure the suite is not manipulated by a third party.
 The value needs to be the path to a file on the local machine - either as an absolute path or as a path relative to the folder that contains the *.suites-file.
 If this key is not specified, the validation is skipped.

-## *.repos-files - Syntax and supported Tags
+## Syntax and supported Tags of *.repos-files

 A *.repos file consist of a list of *repo_descriptions*.
 It's general syntax is: